-Christophe is currently working, living, and creating her own visual language in Central Long Island.
+Christophe is currently teaching diverse populations including young people with Autism, psychiatric disorders, and others with physical and developmental disabilities.
+She is also living, and creating her own visual language in Central Long Island.